JeringTech/Javascript.NodeJS/ReadMe.md

   - Thrown if the invocation request times out.
   - Thrown if NodeJS cannot be initialized.
 #### Example
-With exampleModule.js (placed in `NodeJSProcessOptions.ProjectPath`):
+Using exampleModule.js (placed in `NodeJSProcessOptions.ProjectPath`):
 ```javascript
 module.exports = (callback, message) => callback(null, { resultMessage: message });
 ```